nahojer/arch-dotfiles/install.md

 blacklist pcspkr
 ```

-Update /etc/lightdm/lightdm.conf with webkit2 greeter.

 Stow everything in $HOME/.dotfiles.

 Note, first time you enter nvim you are going to be fed with a wall of errors.
 Run `:PackerSync` and re-enter nvim again to fix the issues.

 Also, some i3 and polybar configurations are probably gonna break depending on what hardware you are running (e.g. battery device, etc.).
-How to find out what devices you need should be commented in the configuration files.
+How to find out what devices you need is commented in the configuration files.

 Reboot.